daniele77/daniele77.github.io/_drafts/types-back-to-the-basis.md

 enum class Version { http_1_0, http_1_1 };
 {% endhighlight %}

-this is clear and extensible, and it's not too much code.
+this is clear and extensible, and it's not too much code to write for the library's author.

 If the implementation really requires an `int` (but I guess the author used an integer as a simple label, see later) you can even use: